Eldrazi7604/Walltaker-Vision/README.md

 **Vencord:**
 Paste this line into the online themes section of vencord: https://raw.githubusercontent.com/Eldrazi7604/Walltaker-Vision/master/Walltaker-Vision.theme.css
 ## Other Info
-**This is intended to be used with the Ventaker plugin for vencord.
+**This is intended to be used with the Ventaker plugin for Vencord.
 This theme is transparent and allows for editing by changing the values found within the "Walltaker-Vision.theme.css" file**